RasaHQ/rasa-custom-printer-component/readme.md

 intent_ranking: [{'name': 'greet', 'confidence': 0.9849509000778198}, {'name': 'talk_code', 'confidence': 0.008203224278986454}, {'name': 'goodbye', 'confidence': 0.005775876808911562}, {'name': 'bot_challenge', 'confidence': 0.0010700082639232278}]
 ```

+If you were now to utter `i want to talk about python` you should see
+similar lines being printer but at the end you will now also see that
+entities have been detected.

 ## Conclusion

+So what have we seen in this guide?

+- We've seen how to create a custom component that can read in settings from `config.yml`.
+- We've seen what features the component receives by looking at the output from the `printer.Printer`.
+- We've seen that the Rasa components continously add information to the message that is passed.